Electric vehicle: National electric road projects

-Government studies and trials have been conducted in several countries seeking a national electric road network.
+Government studies and trials have been conducted in several countries seeking a national electric road system (ERS) network.

 Korea was the first to implement an induction-based public electric road with a commercial bus line in 2013 after testing an experimental shuttle service in 2009, but it was shut down due to aging infrastructure amidst controversy over the continued public funding of the technology.

 United Kingdom municipal projects in 2015 and 2021 found wireless electric roads financially unfeasible.

-Sweden has been performing assessments of various electric road technologies since 2013 under the Swedish Transport Administration electric road program.
-After receiving electric road construction offers in excess of the project's budget in 2023, Sweden pursued cost-reduction measures for either wireless or rail electric roads.
-The project's final report was published in 2024, which recommended against funding a national electric road network in Sweden as it would not be cost-effective, unless the technology was adopted by its trading partners such as by France and Germany.
-In December 2024, the Swedish Transport Administration announced a pause in plans for the country's first permanent electric road, citing cost-benefit concerns and technological uncertainty.
-However, pilot projects for dynamic charging continue internationally, including in Germany and South Korea.
+The Swedish Transport Administration electric road program started assessing electric road systems (ERS) in 2013.
+After receiving ERS construction offers in excess of the project's budget in 2023, Sweden pursued cost-reduction measures for either wireless ERS or rail ERS.
+The project's final report, published in 2024, recommended against funding a national ERS in Sweden as it would not be cost-effective, unless the technology was adopted by its trading partners such as by France and Germany.
+Following the report, the project was paused.

 Germany found in 2023 that the wireless electric road system (wERS) by Electreon collects 64.3% of the transmitted energy, poses many difficulties during installation, and blocks access to other infrastructure in the road.
-Germany trialed overhead lines in three projects and reported they are too expensive, difficult to maintain, and pose a safety risk.
+Germany trialed overhead lines in three projects in the 2010s and 2020s and reported they are too expensive, difficult to maintain, and pose a safety risk.

 France found similar drawbacks for overhead lines as Germany did.
 France began several electric road pilot projects in 2023 for inductive and rail systems.
 Ground-level power supply systems are considered the most likely candidates.